aleph-im/aleph-docs/docs/faq.md

 Purchase ALEPH v2 on platforms such as Coinbase, KuCoin, Gate, LATOKEN, MEXC, Uniswap (Ethereum), Pancakeswap (BNB Chain), TraderJoe (Avalanche), and Raydium (Solana).

 ### What is Pay-As-You-Go?
 Pay-As-You-Go allows you to pay for resources as you use them on the Aleph.im network, eliminating the need to hold or stake large amounts of $ALEPH.
-This is currently available only on the Avalanche c-chain.
+This is currently available  on BASE and Avalanche c-chain .

 ## III.
 Node Operators